Cybvr/JujuZero/TechSpec.md

 1. Q: What's the maximum file size for upload?
 A: The current limit is 100MB per file.
-2. Q: Are my files stored on JujuAGI servers?
+2. Q: Are my files stored on Juju servers?
 A: Files are only stored temporarily during processing and are deleted immediately after.
-3. Q: Can I use JujuAGI tools offline?
+3. Q: Can I use Juju tools offline?
-A: Currently, JujuAGI requires an internet connection to function.
+A: Currently, Juju requires an internet connection to function.
 4. Q: How do I report a bug or request a feature?
 A: Please email our support team at [info@visual.ng](mailto:info@visual.ng) with details.